A Trip down the Intelligent Part Numbering Rabbit Hole

-Now that I’ve given you a high level analysis of the pros and cons of intelligent and non-intelligent part numbering, I can tell you how I really feel.
-While well intentioned, intelligent numbering schemes can be a tricky rabbit hole—hostile to growth for a variety of reasons.
+Now that I’ve previously given you a high-level analysis of the pros and cons of intelligent and non-intelligent part numbering, I can tell you how I really feel.
+While well-intentioned, intelligent numbering schemes can be a tricky rabbit hole—hostile to growth for a variety of reasons.
 A good part numbering scheme is nimble.
 It generates part numbers efficiently and can be maintained without too much brainwork.
 In other words, it’s the opposite of intelligent part numbering.
 Because intelligent schemes are descriptive in nature, it takes more effort to add new parts into the system, and to maintain the system as you grow.

 What happens if I fall down the intelligent part numbering rabbit hole?

 1. You’ll drain resources.
 Intelligent part numbers are easily susceptible to descriptive clutter—becoming very confusing, hard to read, and impossible to remember.
 Truncating descriptive terms into abbreviations becomes difficult to keep straight and requires continual employee training and monitoring.
 Imagine, for instance, trying to recall whether a part number was intended to specify length then gauge, or the opposite.
 Does ‘R-12-06’ mean the part is a 12-gauge or that it is half an inch?
 Small misinterpretations like this one can have unpredictable, and disastrous, consequences.